-The MSP further separates the valuable and non-valuable mineral products such as zircon, titanium minerals (ilmenite, leucoxene, rutile), and staurolite etc. After products have been separated, the final products will be containerized, bulk shipped or loaded on truck or rail dependent upon customer requirements.
+The Mineral Separation Plant further separates mineral products such as zircon, titanium minerals (ilmenite, leucoxene, rutile), and staurolite etc. After products have been separated, the final products will be containerized, bulk shipped or loaded on truck or rail depending upon customer requirements.